1

 To learn more about the commercialization of COVID-19 therapeutics, see the U.S. Department of Health & Human Services’ webpages Sunsetting the U.S. Government COVID-19 Therapeutics Distribution Program and COVID-19 Therapeutics Transition to Commercial Distribution: Frequently Asked Questions.

-CMS recently issued a memo about Medicare Beneficiary Coverage Pathways for Commercial Oral Antivirals for COVID-19.
+In February 2024, CMS issued a memo about Medicare Beneficiary Coverage Pathways for Commercial Oral Antivirals for COVID-19.

 Figure from CMS: